Early childhood and primary education statistics

 The quality of education may be linked to teaching standards, which in turn are related to the demands placed upon teachers, the training they receive, the roles they are asked to fill and the resources that are made available for them to carry out their tasks.
 Equally, the quality of education may show local or regional variations, related to a variety of socio-demographic factors.

 The number of students found in each of the earliest levels of education varies somewhat between the EU Member States.
-This reflects, to some degree, the demographic structure of each population and also country-specific policies relating to the provision of early childhood development and pre-primary education.
+This reflects, to some degree, the demographic structure of each population and also country-specific policies relating to the provision of early childhood development and pre-primary education, as well as differences in the age at which children should start their compulsory formal education.

-The strategic framework for European cooperation in education and training 2020 (ET 2020) adopted in May 2009 set a benchmark to be achieved (in the EU-27) by 2020 that at least 95 % of children between the age of four and the age for starting compulsory primary education should participate in early childhood education.
-Overall, this target had nearly been reached by 2015, as the share of children in the EU-28 between the age of four and the starting age of compulsory education — which varies between four and seven depending on the EU Member State under consideration —attending school was 94.8 % (see Figure 1).
-At the lower end of the range, this ratio was 73.8 % in Croatia and also less than four fifths in Slovakia.
-A total of 14 EU Member States reported in 2015 that they had already achieved the 95 % benchmark: Sweden, Austria, Latvia, Hungary, the Netherlands, Italy, Luxembourg, Germany, Spain, Belgium, Denmark, the United Kingdom, Malta and France.
+The strategic framework for European cooperation in education and training 2020 (ET 2020), adopted in May 2009, set a benchmark to be achieved (in the EU-28) by 2020, that at least 95 % of children between the age of four and the age for starting compulsory primary education should participate in early childhood education.
+Overall, this target was reached in 2016, as the share of children in the EU-28 between the age of four and the starting age of compulsory education — which varies between four and seven depending on the EU Member State under consideration — attending school was 95.3 % (see Figure 1); it rose marginally to 95.4 % in 2017.
+An analysis by EU Member State for 2017 reveals that at the lower end of the range this ratio was 78.2 % in Slovakia and between 80.0 % and 85.0 % in Greece, Croatia and Bulgaria.
+A total of 15 EU Member States reported that they had already achieved the 95 % benchmark in 2017: Italy, Austria, Hungary, Sweden, Latvia, Germany, Malta, Luxembourg, Spain, the Netherlands, Denmark, Belgium, the United Kingdom, France and Ireland (the latter three each reporting ratios of 100 %).

 Number of teachers and pupil-teacher ratios

-There were 1.2 million pre-primary school teachers in the EU-28 (excluding Denmark) in 2014 and 2.2 million primary school teachers in 2015.
-Unlike their pupils, there was a large gender imbalance among teachers at these educational levels: men accounted for just 4.6 % of all pre-primary school teachers in the EU and for 15.3 % of primary school teachers.
+There were 1.2 million pre-primary school teachers in the EU-28 (excluding Denmark and Estonia) in 2017 and 2.2 million primary school teachers (excluding Denmark).
+Unlike their pupils, there was a large gender imbalance among teachers at these educational levels: men accounted for just 4.2 % of all pre-primary school teachers in the EU and for 14.5 % of primary school teachers.
 As such, the share of male teachers in the total number of teachers was seen to rise as a function of the educational level in which they were teaching.

-An analysis by sex reveals that the Netherlands was the only EU Member State in 2015 to report a share of male teachers in the total number of pre-primary teachers which surpassed 10.0 %, while less than 1.0 % of all pre-primary school teachers were men in 11 of the 27 Member States for which data are available
+An analysis by sex reveals that the Netherlands and France were the only EU Member States in 2017 to report a share of male teachers in the total number of pre-primary teachers which surpassed 10.0 %, while less than 1.0 % of all pre-primary school teachers were men in 11 of the 27 Member States for which data are available (no data for Denmark).

-Among primary school teachers, the share of male teachers also remained well below half, but was systematically higher than the corresponding share recorded for pre-primary education.
-In Italy, Hungary, Lithuania and Slovenia, less than 5.0 % of primary school teachers were men in 2015, whereas in Finland, Sweden, Spain and Luxembourg the share of male teachers exceeded 20.0 %, peaking at 29.8 % in Greece (2014 data).
+Among primary school teachers, the share of male teachers also remained well below one third, but was systematically higher than the corresponding share recorded for pre-primary education.
+In Lithuania, Hungary and Italy, less than 5.0 % of primary school teachers were men in 2017, whereas in Finland, Spain, Luxembourg and Sweden the share of male teachers was between one fifth and one quarter; this share peaked at 28.5 % in Greece and 30.9 % in Denmark (2014 data).

 One measure which may be used to analyse the quality of schooling is the pupil-teacher ratio, which provides an indication of the average number of pupils there are for each teacher (see Table 3).
-In 2015, pupil-teacher ratios were relatively low — which may generally be considered to be beneficial — in a majority of the EU Member States for early childhood development (subject to data availability), for example, in Germany, Spain, Croatia, Hungary, Austria, Slovenia, Sweden and the United Kingdom (2014 data).
-However, this level of education did not systematically record the lowest pupil-teacher ratios (among those Member States for which data are available for all three levels of education), with lower ratios reported in Denmark (2014 data) and Romania for pre-primary education and in Cyprus and Lithuania for primary education.
+In 2017, pupil-teacher ratios were relatively low — which may generally be considered to be beneficial — in a majority of the EU Member States for early childhood educational development (subject to data availability).
+For example, Germany, Sweden, Slovenia, Latvia, Croatia, Austria, Spain and Cyprus each had ratios that were less than 10.0 pupils per teacher.
+However, this level of education did not systematically record the lowest pupil-teacher ratios (among those Member States for which data are available for all three levels of education considered in this article), with lower ratios reported in Lithuania and the United Kingdom for primary education and in Denmark (2014 data) and Romania for both pre-primary and primary education.

-In 2015, the lowest pupil-teacher ratio for primary education was recorded in Greece, at 9.4, the only EU Member State to report a single-digit ratio.
-At the other end of the range, the highest pupil-teacher ratios for primary education were reported in the Czech Republic, France (which recorded the highest ratio for pre-primary education) and Romania.
+In 2017, the lowest pupil-teacher ratios for primary education were recorded in Luxembourg and Greece, 9.0 and 9.4 pupils per teacher respectively; these were the only EU Member States to report a ratio below 10.0 %.
+At the other end of the range, the highest pupil-teacher ratios for primary education (close to 20 pupils per teacher) were reported in Czechia, Romania and France.
+As such, France recorded the highest ratio for primary education and the second highest ratio for pre-primary education.

 The standards for international statistics on education are set by three international organisations: